 Swab samples are not routinely tested for Legionella spp.
 This test is available for investigations and/or outbreaks with a culture confirmed clinical case(s) of Legionella spp..
-Check “Other analysis” and record “Legionella” in the space provided.
+For the ‘Confirmed Etiological Agent’, record “Legionella” in the space provided.
 The laboratory should be contacted prior to submission of samples.

 For sampling, follow the instructions found in Public Health Inspector’s Guide to Environmental Microbiology Laboratory Testing.

 - Ship all foods in containers with hard walls and lids secured in the closed position.

 - Shipping containers must be labelled with the submitting organization, unique identifier and contents e.g. FOOD SAMPLES on the outside of the container.

 - DO NOT SHIP WITH CLINICAL SPECIMENS.
 Shipping containers used for food samples should be dedicated to food samples and not be used for other types of environmental samples.